What is the new Local Plan?

 How is the Council engaging with local communities and businesses?

 The Council held community engagement workshops at local parishes in Summer/Autumn 2016 to help shape the first stage of the new Local Plan, called the Issues and Options Document.
 The purpose of these workshops was to explain the role of the Parish Councils in plan-making and to help build up a clear vision for the future for each parish and the wider district.
 The workshops were also supplemented by a survey.
 This early engagement follows the principles for engaging and consulting with local communities set out in the Council’s Statement of Community Involvement, adopted on 19 July 2016.
-The Council has also produced a Communications and Engagement Summary detailing how it intends to consult with residents and businesses throughout the first stage of its new Local Plan process, the Issues and Options document, and how this will comply with the Statement of Community Involvement.
-Both the Issues and Options Communications and Engagement Summary 2017 and the Statement of Community Involvement 2016 can be downloaded below.
+For further information, see link in Related Content.

 How do I get involved?

 If you would like to be involved in the preparation of the new Local Plan and notified of future planning policy consultations, sign up to the Planning Policy mailing list.
-This is a simple process requiring a valid email address (see Related Content).
+This is a simple process requiring a valid email address (see Related Content section).